geraldmc/geraldmc.github.io/_posts/2016-07-13-luigi-in-orbit.md

 ---
 layout: post
-title: Luigi In Orbit
+title: Luigi In Orbit, Part I
 #published: false
 #categories: ['luigi', 'data engineering']
 #tags: ['luigi', 'data engineering']

 ---

-Here I'll describe an example of how Luigi can be used to orchestrate a more complex set of tasks.
-In this case a Luigi pipeline helps to coordinate the periodic search and retrieval of [LANSAT 8](http://landsat.usgs.gov/landsat8.php) image data.
-It then prepares that data for upload onto`S3`, runs some [scikit-image](http://scikit-image.org/) and [scikit-learn](http://scikit-image.org/) analytics on it, and finally dumps the output so that an API endpoint can serve up the result (through a custom [Flask](https://www.youtube.com/watch?v=px_vg9Far1Y) web app).
+Here I'll lay the groundwork for a series of posts that will detail how Luigi can be used to orchestrate a more complex set of tasks.
+In this case a Luigi pipeline helps coordinate the periodic search and retrieval of [LANSAT 8](http://landsat.usgs.gov/landsat8.php) image data.
+It then prepares that data for upload onto`S3`, runs [scikit-image](http://scikit-image.org/) and [scikit-learn](http://scikit-image.org/) analytics on it, and finally dumps the output so that an API endpoint can serve up the result (through a custom [Flask](https://www.youtube.com/watch?v=px_vg9Far1Y) web app).
 I don't expect readers to understand how all these separate technologies work. *How Luigi glues them together is the point*.
 Primarily, I hope to demonstrate that a tool like Luigi can help shield the data engineer from knowing each and every detail regarding how a  pipeline actually functions.
 Before we open up the hood some background is in order.

 ---